Applies to platform: Switchboard 5.0

-The appliance must have two public IP addresses configured on the uplink.
-If the appliance has a private IP as uplink, then configure two public IPs with DNAT on the router.
+- The appliance must have two public IP addresses configured on the uplink.
+If the appliance has a private IP as uplink, then configure two public IPs with Port Forward on the router.

-NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP, but you will still be able to use the Switchboard over the VPN Connection.
-Also the requirements 3. , 4. and 5. below are not needed anymore.If the Switchboard has only private IPs, add suitable DNAT rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.
+NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP and use the Switchboard connect web portal at the same time, but you will still be able to use the Switchboard over the VPN Connection. lso the requirements 3. , 4. below are a bit different, you should point your DNS records to the only available public IP.If the Switchboard has only private IPs, add suitable Port Forwarding rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.

 Under the Firewall menu, go to the VPN firewall (Firewall > VPN traffic) and make sure that the switch on the left of the Enable VPN firewall label is green: This shows that the firewall is activated.
 If the switch is gray, click on it to activate it.
 After a few seconds, the switch’s color will turn green and the list of the VPN firewall rules will appear, if some rule has already been defined.

 The OpenVPN protocol is used for the communication between the Switchboard and the clients, hence the OpenVPN server must be appropriately configured.
 The scenario encompasses two instances, both of which have a routed subnet and use a TUN device, which is also the suggested device.
 TAP devices should be used only in the case it is mandatory to use the real IP addresses of gateways and endpoints.